 Batangas is a popular weekend and long holiday destination because of its proximity to Metro Manila and other nearby cities.
 Many would-be visitors go on a spontaneous trip to this province for its mountains, which, with their short but scenic trails, make for excellent day trips.

-If you’re planning to go on a hike in Batangas, here are some beautiful mountains to conquer
+If you’re planning to go on a hike in Batangas, here are some beautiful mountains to conquer as soon as they reopen!

 Mt.
 Batulao is popular for its scenic views characterized by rolling hills and rock formations.
 The trail is moderately easy with gradual ascents and descents.
 It is also highly accessible by public transportation.